blackwood/generator-drupalformat/README.md

 This can't be run outside of the root directory of the module you've already generated.

 It takes one argument, which is the machine name of the module you've already provided.
+Again, this should be the same as your module folder name, as per Drupal conventions.

 ```bash
 yo drupalformat:setting [modulename]
 ```

-Will get recursively called so you can add as many settings as required.
+This will get recursively called so you can add as many settings as required.
 The required options are:

+- `What is the proper name of the setting?`
+The user will see this name in the UI when altering this value.
+- `What is the description of the setting?`
+The user will see this description in the UI when altering this value.
+- `What is the (JavaScript) machine name of the setting?` This should be the same as it appears in the JSON initialization object.
+- `What should the snake_case function name be for this setting?` For use by PHP in function and table naming.
+- `What is the type of the attribute? `
+Here you'll be prompted to select one of these options:
+String
+Number
+Boolean
+- `What is the default value?`
+Provide a default value for the setting.
+This is useful if you want to provide defaults that the plugin doesn't have.
+You can also enter those values here if you wish.

+If you've chosen string, you'll see these prompts.
+- `Enter the minimum value for the numeric setting, or hit enter:`
+- `Enter the maximum value for the numeric setting, or hit enter:`

+If you've choen number, you'll see these prompts.
+- `Enter the minimum length for the String setting, or hit enter:`
+- `Enter the maximum length for the String setting, or hit enter:`

+Then you'll be prompted if you want to enter another settings value:
+- Would you like to enter another attribute or reenter a previous attribute?

+When you're finished, you'll be asked if you want to overwrite generator.json, which is expected.
+Follow the prompt to overwrite.

 ### Getting To Know Yeoman